Lambwe Christian School for the Deaf, Kenya - Project 042

 TEACHING STAFF:

-There is also an accounts clerk and a secretary, 2 cooks, 2 housemothers, 1 groundsman and 2 watchmen for security.
+There is also an accounts clerk and a secretary, 2 cooks, 2 housemothers, 1 groundsman and 3 watchmen for security.

 The staff are all very caring, hardworking and dedicated.
-Although this is a state school, the money available falls far short of even basic needs and has to be topped up with funds from school fees and donations from a variety of sources but mainly Siloam Christian Ministries in the UK.
-Two members of staff have formal training in Kenyan sign language and the Head Teacher Margaret Odhiambo has provided exceptional vision and leadership.
+Although this is a Kenyan state school, the money available falls far short of even basic needs and has to be topped up with funds from school fees and donations from a variety of sources but mainly Siloam Christian Ministries in the UK.
+Two members of staff have formal training in Kenyan sign language and the former Head Teacher Margaret Odhiambo provided exceptional vision and leadership.

 COMMUNITY OWNERSHIP AND MANAGEMENT:

 The school was started by a member of the local community but over the years, it has faced painful opposition from many of the locals because it supports children who were considered to be ‘cursed.’
-There is still a traditional belief in this part of Africa that if you have a disabled child, it is because you have committed a great sin or angered the spirits in some way which has brought about the child’s disability (similar attitudes were widespread in Europe a few centuries ago).
+There is still a traditional belief in this part of Africa that if you have a disabled child, it is because you have committed a great sin or angered the spirits in some way which has brought about the child’s disability (similar attitudes were widespread in Europe until a few centuries ago).

 The School Board of Governors are mainly committed Christians who work tirelessly and with enormous dedication to the school.
 The Anglican Bishop, Rt Rev James Ochiel, has appointed a deaf vicar who can sign to serve in the local parish.
 This local vicar, Joseph Muga, tells how friends from abroad formerly sponsored him to receive an education and a hearing aid that enables him to minister to both deaf and hearing parishioners.